 Often, the problem is knowing when to stop editing!
 Tightening scenes, crafting snippets to breathe more depth into characters—these can exhilarate us, underscore the joy of craft, even as they interfere with sleep or challenge us to wash away grammar and spelling errors and improve our use of language.

-Similarly, re-writing offers another opportunity to hone our craft.
-But unlike editing, re-writing requires you to know your characters and your story.
+Similarly, rewriting offers another opportunity to hone our craft.
+But unlike editing, rewrites require you to know your characters and your story.

-Don’t fear editing or re-writing; they are necessary parts of the process, and if you’re not confident about editing your own work, don't hesitate to seek the assistance of teachers and other writers.
-You might also consider attending workshops to help fill any gaps in your understanding of grammar and story structure.
+Don’t fear editing or rewriting; they are necessary parts of the process, and if you’re not confident about editing your own work, don't hesitate to seek the assistance of teachers and other writers.
+You might also consider attending workshops to help fill any gaps in your understanding of grammar and/or story structure.

-Time and the desire to retain control of my work were two of the main motivations behind my decision to pursue indie publishing as opposed to a more traditional route.
-I am blessed to live in an area alive with artistic energy, with outlets for illustrators to actors to musicians to sculptors to engineers and other writers.
-And I love the opportunity to collaborate with local professionals to produce original works to engage, entertain, and inform a new generation of readers and dreamers.
+Time and the desire to retain control of one's work are two of the main motivations behind a decision to pursue indie publishing as opposed to a more traditional route.
+Bumblemeyer Publications is blessed to reside in an area alive with artistic energy, with outlets for illustrators to actors to musicians to sculptors to engineers and other writers.
+Another plus is the opportunity to collaborate with local professionals to produce original works to engage, entertain, and inform a new generation of readers and dreamers.

-Publishing and marketing decisions are best made when you have all the information in front of you.
-Therefore, consider joining professional writing and illustration organizations.
-SCBWI, CBI, IBPA, CPSA, and ICL are some of the best resources available for publishing children's books.
-Also, read professional publications such as Writer’s Digest and Publishers Weekly to find additional resources on each phase of the writing process, from concept to publication.
+That said, publishing and marketing decisions are best made when you have all the information in front of you.
+Therefore, writers and illustrators should consider joining professional writing and illustration organizations along with independent publishing associations.
+SCBWI, CBI, IBPA, CPSA, ALLi, IFW, and ICL are some of the best resources available for writing and publishing books.